 At a local restaurant in a private meeting space, we will have a choice of local entree, plus coffee, tea, water.

-At your leisure.
-Prepare for checkout tomorrow morning.
+At leisure.
+Prepare for checkout and transfer in the morning.